Dougsd/Scripts/Youtube/README.md

 Zenity is software that allows you to create several types of simple dialogs for interaction with users in a Linux environment, which can be used in shell scripts.

-* Their waiting time depends on the video, usually they are taken from 10 to 25 seconds

 # How to use it?
 Install Zenity:<br/>
 In debian-based distributions:<br/>